hondahmd/0g-doc/docs/0G Storage/introduction.md

 * Buit-in - It is natively built into the ZeroGravity DA system for data storage and retrieval.
 * General purpose - It is designed to support atomic transactions, mutable kv stores as well as archive log systems to enable wide range of applications with various data types.
 * Incentive - Instead of being just a decentralized database, ZeroG Storage introduces PoRA mining algorithm to incentivize storage network participants.

-To dive deep into the technical details, continue reading [ZeroG Storage Spec.](doc/)

 ## Integration